New Zealand Feature

 The traditional way to hike in New Zealand is freedom walking.
 Freedom walkers carry their sleeping bags, food, and cooking gear and sleep in basic huts.
 A more refined alternative—usually on more popular trails—is the guided walk, on which you trek with a light day pack, guides do the cooking, and you sleep in heated lodges.

-The hardcore hiker will be challenged on remote Rakiura National Park's North West Circuit.
+Rakiura National Park's North West Circuit is a challenging hike.
 The 10- to 12-day trek will sometimes feel more like mud wrestling than walking, but the scenic rewards are immeasurable, as is the pint of beer waiting at the South Sea Hotel when it's over.
 To experience Rakiura, do the three-day Rakiura Track, or have a water taxi drop you along one of the many coastal trails and walk back.

-The North Island has plenty of wonders of its own.
-The Coromandel Peninsula has forests of regenerating kauri trees, more than 100 years old, 80-foot-tall tree ferns, a gorgeous coastline, and well-marked trails.
+On the North Island the Coromandel has forests of regenerating kauri trees, more than 100 years old; 80-foot-tall tree ferns; a gorgeous coastline; and well-marked trails.
 You can hike among active volcanic peaks in Tongariro National Park.
-And on a nub of the West Coast sits the majestic, Fuji-like Mount Taranaki.
+On a nub of the West Coast sits the majestic Mt.
+Taranaki.
 If time is short, set aside a few hours for trekking in the Waitakere Ranges, a short drive from Auckland city.

 If you think New Zealand is provincial in its accommodations, think again—Kiwis know how to live in their landscape, and that knowledge is reflected in lodging options on offer.